ImmanuelShin/reading-notes/Code-201/class-02.md

 - ||: OR; Requires just one expression to result in true.

 > (1 == 1 || "Abc" = "Acb") -> true

+## Things I want to know more about

+If pudding is synonymous with dessert for British people, could a chocolate bar be considered pudding?